 - Once your eligibility is established, the financial aid office will issue you a Fee Reduction Certificate and a copy of your ISIR.

 - Follow the instructions on the certificate.
 Allow up to three weeks for processing and mail delivery.

 Letter requests, photocopies and faxes of Fee Reduction Certificates will not be accepted.
 Fee Reduction Certificates are not retroactive and they cannot be replaced if lost or stolen.
 There are no refunds for unused Fee Reduction Certificates and no refunds will be provided to examinees who are not admitted to the test for any reason (including unacceptable identification).

 For the Unemployed

-To learn more about eligibility requirements, instructions for participation and program policies, download the Fee Reduction Program for the Unemployed (PDF) .
+To learn more about eligibility requirements, instructions for participation and program policies, visit the GRE Fee Reduction information site.